jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a market value circumstance exists for the company; and (b) the person has a market value interest in the company of 25% or more.
 General aggregation rule
-(3) For the purposes of subsections (1) and (2), if a person (person A) and another person (person B) are associated under any of sections YB 4 to YB 14, person A is treated as holding anything held by person B.
+(3) For the purposes of subsections (1) and (2), and if subsection (4) does not apply, if a person (person A) and another person (person B) are associated under any of sections YB 4 to YB 14, person A is treated as holding anything held by person B.
 Aggregation rule for land provisions
-(4) For the purposes of subsections (1) and (2), if a person (person A) and another person (person B) are associated under any of sections YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, and YB 10 to YB 14, person A is treated as holding anything held by person B.
+(4) For the purposes of subsections (1) and (2) and the land provisions, if a person (person A) and another person (person B) are associated under any of sections YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, and YB 10 to YB 14, person A is treated as holding anything held by person B.
 Person other than company
 (5)